 New opportunities

-Cottin sees this opportunity as a way to harvest projects for the future: to determine what is needed, to define interesting research topics and to ask for support from the theoretical and experimental community at the international level.
-"We want to get the most out of the LHC results," says Cottin, "we need to know what those results look like when you choose a different model [from the usual ones].
+Cottin sees this opportunity as a way to harvest projects for the future: determine what is needed, define interesting research topics, and solicit support from the theoretical and experimental community internationally.
+"We want to get the juice out of the LHC results," says Cottin, "we need to know what those results look like when you choose a different model [than the usual ones]."

-As Cottin explains, determining which theoretical model to apply in experimental physics research is complex "because there are far more theoretical models than experimental results".
-This means that there are human limitations to this work, as the experimental analysis is very complex and does not necessarily fit two or more models.
-There are models that predict the presence of dark matter, others that predict the presence of neutral heavy leptons, and others that explain some anomalies, but there are many, many more.
-So which model to choose depends very much on the direction the theoretical group wants to take, on the questions they consider essential.
-This is also a risk, because the chosen model may not produce any results at all.
+As Cottin explains, determining which theoretical model to apply in experimental physics research is complex "because there are many, many more theoretical models than experimental results".
+That means that there are human limitations to this work, since the experimental analysis is very complex and does not necessarily fit two or more models.
+There are models that predict the presence of dark matter, others that predict the presence of neutral heavy leptons and others that explain some anomalies, but there are many, many more.
+Therefore, the model to choose depends very much on the direction the theoretical group wants to take, on the questions it considers essential.
+This is also a risk, because the model chosen may not produce any results.

-Cottin's work with the long-lived particle theory group also opens up several opportunities: new topics to explore and a deepening of the Saphir Millennium Institute's theory group's links with CERN and the international long-lived particle community.
+Cottin's work with the long-lived particle theory group also opens up several opportunities: new topics to explore and a deepening of the ties of the Saphir Millennium Institute's theory group with CERN and the international long-lived particle community.
 "New projects with scientists from this international scientific community could also be articulated," says Juan Carlos Helo.

 "I feel it's going to be super fruitful and positive for Saphir," says Cottin.
 She believes this is an opportunity to "strengthen the connections with CERN in the theoretical area".
-Her dream is that "with some recommendation from this group, a new fundamental particle will be discovered," she says.
-"That would be the ultimate: to help in that search in an assertive and accurate way.
+Her dream is that "with some recommendation from this group, a new fundamental particle will be discovered," says the researcher.
+"That would be the ultimate: to help in this search in an assertive and accurate way".